DNSPrakash/News-Of-India/README.md

 - Have an aesthetically pleasing visual design and architecture.
 - Has collection of many web pages including Home, About Us, Contact, News Updates and Category wise information etc.
 - User can know about News Updates through this website.
-- Included the feedback Survey form to increase the scope of improvement
+- Included the feedback Survey form to increase the scope of improvement.
+- Features like Commenting,Searching,Categories are present.

 #### Screenshots ####